Skip to main content Skip to secondary navigation

 In a collaboration with Stanford’s d.school, we are working to use human-centered design approaches to identify new technologies that can help fishing communities manage their resources through, for example, improving financial capacity, monitoring catches, or improving access to markets.

-Learn more about digital platforms empowering small-scale fishers here
+Digital platforms empowering small-scale fishers

 Related Publications